zendtech/IbmiToolkit/README.md

 This project was originally hosted at https://code.google.com/p/zend-ibmi-tk-cw/ and is now in its new home here.

 This toolkit is a PHP-based front end to XMLSERVICE (www.youngiprofessionals.com/wiki/XMLSERVICE).
 Both parts of the toolkit are shipped with Zend Server.
 Being open source, they can also be downloaded, installed, and upgraded separately.

+NOTE: Composer files and settings have been added, as well as PHPUnit, however these are not fully implemented yet.

+For the latest stable version please see release tags.